skip navigation

 It is a chair for an office(PP)

-May I have a spoon that is for soup.
-(Cls)
+May I have a spoon for soup.
+(PP)

-Ring the bell that is next to the door.
-(Cls)
+Ring the bell that is for the door.
+(Relative Cls)

 It is a table for picnics.
 (PP)

-He rides a bike that was designed for the mountains.
-(Cls)
+He rides a bike for mountain use.
+(PP)

-He is an agent from the Internal Revenue Service a tax man (PP)
+He is an agent of the Internal Revenue Service a tax man (PP)

 He is a man from Kyoto(PP + proper noun)